e-cavan/e-cavan.github.io/index.md

 ---

-<div style="text-align: center"> Showcasing research on how ecosystems, climate change and fishing impact the ocean carbon sink.
+<div style="text-align: center"> Showcasing research on how marine ecosystems, climate change and fishing impact the ocean carbon sink, and promoting Nature based Solutions (NbS) to climate change.
 Led by Emma Cavan, a research fellow at Imperial College London, in collaboration with colleagues and students. </div>

 # News